 Workplace Drug Testing and Recreational Use

-As of April 2019, Maine is the only state to extend employment anti-discrimination protections to recreational cannabis users in addition to qualifying medical users.
+As of June 2019, Maine and Nevada are the only states to extend employment anti-discrimination protections to recreational cannabis users in addition to qualifying medical users.
 The Maine law states that "A school, employer or landlord may not refuse to enroll or employ or lease to or otherwise penalize a person 21 years of age or older solely for that person's consuming marijuana outside of the school's, employer's or landlord's property."

 New York City, meanwhile, became the first city to ban marijuana testing of job applicants in 2019, with the usual exceptions for safety-sensitive positions or where such testing is required by federal regulations.